antiguru/rahmen/README.md

 This ends the basic processing of the metadata.
-The information line produced by the rules given will be handed over to the [final processing step](#final-processing-step), unless you decide to go further and process it using Python, which is described next, and after that, it will be show below the image.
+The information line produced by the rules given will be handed over to the [final processing step](#final-processing-step), unless you decide to go further and process it using Python, which is described next, and after that, it will be shown below the image.

 #### Advanced metadata processing using Python